LaurentEsingle/LaurentEsingle.github.io/datafiles.markdown

 The data tab has many features including:

+- Query using using a no-code interface
+- Query files using SQL
-- Query data using a no-code interface, SQL or Pandas Dataframes
+- Query files using a python code editor and Pandas library
-- Explore data using provided statistics and histograms
+- Quickly Explore data using automatically generated statistics and histograms
 - Manipulate data
 - Save data